 Plasma etching is divided into two categories: vacuum type, the most common process, and normal-pressure type.
 In the vacuum type, plasma is generated from gases, such as oxygen, under vacuum pressure to activate the molding surfaces.
 This type is the most effective for the purpose of surface modification but is inferior in workability, since it must be a batch process and can cause deterioration of the moldings if the processing time is too long.

-They also cannot be used on hard or fragile parts and can be dangerous to operate.
-Before determining which marking machine is appropriate for an application, consider the cost of spare parts of the marking machinery, the difficulty of maintenance, the size of the marking system and the degree of difficulty of integrating the system with other production systems already in place.
+Before determining which marking machine is appropriate for an application, consider the cost of spare parts of the marking machinery, the difficulty of maintenance, the size of the marking system and the degree of difficulty of integrating the system with other production equipment and systems already in place.